LA3D/ammo/README.md

 ## Versions

-The latest version of the full ontology can be found at https://w3id.org/ammo/ont/ and specific release versions can be found at https://w3id.org/ammo/ont/{version number}/.
+The latest version of the full ontology can be found at https://w3id.org/ammo/ont/ and specific release versions can be found at https://w3id.org/ammo/ont/{version number}/, for example https://w3id.org/ammo/ont/0.1.0.

 ## Contact